channeng/Gmailer/README.md

 password = os.environ["GMAIL_PWD"]
 ```

-####4.
-Create the report tables that you would like to email
+####Create the report tables that you would like to email

-As arguments, Gmailer class accepts the following:
+Gmailer class accepts the following arguments respectively:

 #####1. gmail_credentials: Dictionary of username and password
 ```